quorumcontrol/tupelo-wasm-sdk/examples/tokens/readme.md

 ## Mint Token

-This transaction mints an amount of already extablished Tokens.
+This transaction mints an amount of already established tokens.
 Only the establishing ChainTree may mint tokens.

 ```
 await community.playTransactions(aliceTree, [mintTokenTransaction('stockToken', 10) // mints 10 tokens